 Check-In on Your Glow Plugs

 Glow plugs are some of the most vitally important components in your truck.
-When it gets cold their performance could be affected, and in some cases fail altogether.
-Rather than lacking the power you need or being unexpectedly caught in a no-start position, checking on your glow plugs’ health now can help prevent headaches in the future.
+When it gets cold they can be affected, and in some cases fail altogether.
+Unexpectedly caught in a no-start position?
+Checking on your glow plugs’ health now can help prevent headaches in the future.

 Other common symptoms of glow plugs that could be slowly failing include missing, rough idle, hesitation, white smoke plumes until the engine gets up to temp, and lastly, the engine not starting at all.